fastify/fastify-vite/docs/react/route-context.md

   // ...
 ```

-This hook can be used in any Vue component to retrieve a reference to the current route context.
+This hook can be used in any React component to retrieve a reference to the current route context.
 By default, it includes the following properties:

 <table>
 <thead>